 The new Lakeshore Bakery was built to accommodate a workforce that arrived by automobile.
 Designed by Toronto-based architecture firm Mathers & Haldenby, the factory was opened in 1950.
 It was low and expansive to easily move baked goods from production to packaging and storage.
-The water tower is contemporary to the factory and was painted between 1950-1982.
+The water tower is contemporary to the factory and was painted with the Christie logo between 1950-1982, capitalizing on its visibility from the Gardiner Expressway as an opportunity to advertise to a growing post-war audience of drivers.